COVID-19 Update: 30/4/21

 Trustees, who are ultimately responsible for the work of Nicholaston House meet on a regular basis and continue to act with foresight, faith, wisdom and courage.

-Nicholaston House, standing in its own grounds overlooking Oxwich Bay, is set in Britain’s first designed Area of Outstanding Natural Beauty.
+Nicholaston House, standing in its own grounds overlooking Oxwich Bay, is set in Britain’s first designated Area of Outstanding Natural Beauty.
 Step outside and wander onto open moorland with its purple heather and golden gorse, and view the Gower ponies grazing on the gently sloping hillside.
 A leisurely walk to the cliff-top takes you to a beautiful view of Three Cliffs Bay - come and see for yourself!

 ‘God’s House’ is a detailed account of how Nicholaston House came into existence by the man who had the vision and was given instruction direct from God.